Responding to code reviews

 Responding to suggestion comments

-Suggestion comments have two associated buttons boxed in the image above: Commit suggestion
+Suggestion comments have two associated buttons boxed in the image above: Commit suggestion and Add suggestion to batch.

 - You can directly commit a single suggestion by clicking